raj-ptl/go-status-check/readme.md

 ---
 #### Polling Rate

-Polling rate can be modified in `status/status.go`
+Time after which status should be checked again can be modified in `constants/constants.go`